opensafely-core/backend-server/playbook.md

 Run the appropriate command:

-    sudo systemctl restart jobrunner
-    sudo systemctl stop jobrunner
-    sudo systemctl start jobrunner
+    just jobrunner/start
+    just jobrunner/stop
+    just jobrunner/restart

 All of these are allowed to be run by the jobrunner user via sudo without a password, or can be run as your regular user too.

 ### Viewing job-runner logs

+#### Using just

-You can view logs via journtalctl:
+You can view logs via:

-    journalctl -xe -u jobrunner
+    just jobrunner/logs <lines>

-Note: `-e` engages the pager, so you can scroll up.
-It is implicitly limited to 1000, so may not show relevant logs if you're looking for more distant events.
-Use e.g. `-n2000` to increase the limit, or `-nall` to disable it.
+This uses a pager and defaults to 1000 lines, so may not show relevant logs if you're looking for more distant events.
+Alternative values to try include "2000" or "all".

 To look for all logs for a specific job id:

-    journalctl -u jobrunner | grep <job id>
+    just jobrunner/logs-id <job_id>

 ### Configuring the job-runner